7ZS5/Ultimud/docs/ancestry.md

 ## Gnomes
 ### Desc: Very small people.
 They have spent many ages mastering mind magics.
-- +10% effect with mind magic
+- +10% effectiveness with mind magic

 ## Dwarves
 ### Desc: They like to drink, celebrate, and mine!